-In this chapter, we propose a way to organize your financial data.
-Everybody, who has experience with data, is also familiar with storing data in various formats like CSV, XLS, XLSX, or other delimited value stores.
-Reading and saving data can become very cumbersome in the case of using different data formats, both across different projects, as well as across different programming languages.
+In this chapter, we suggest a way to organize your financial data.
+Everybody, who has experience with data, is also familiar with storing data in various formats like CSV, XLS, XLSX, or other delimited value storage.
+Reading and saving data can become very cumbersome in the case of using different data formats, both across different projects and across different programming languages.
 Moreover, storing data in delimited files often leads to problems with respect to column type consistency.
 For instance, date-type columns frequently lead to inconsistencies across different data formats and programming languages.

 This chapter shows how to import different open source data sets.
-Specifically, our data comes from the application programming interface (API) of Yahoo!Finance, a downloaded standard CSV files, an XLSX file stored in a public Google drive repositories and other macroeconomic time series.
+Specifically, our data comes from the application programming interface (API) of Yahoo!Finance, a downloaded standard CSV file, an XLSX file stored in a public Google Drive repository, and other macroeconomic time series.
 We store all the data in a single database, which serves as the only source of data in subsequent chapters.
 We conclude the chapter by providing some tips on managing databases.

 First, we load the global packages that we use throughout this chapter.
 Later on, we load more packages in the sections where we need them.

 Moreover, we initially define the date range for which we fetch and store the financial data, making future data updates tractable.
-In case you need another time frame, you need to adjust these dates.
+In case you need another time frame, you can adjust the dates below.
 Our data starts with 1960 since most asset pricing studies use data from 1962 on.

 We start by downloading some famous Fama-French factors (e.g., Fama and French 1993) and portfolio returns commonly used in empirical asset pricing.
-Fortunately, there is a neat package by Nelson Areal that allows us to easily access the data: the
+Fortunately, there is a neat package by Nelson Areal that allows us to access the data easily: the

-frenchdata package provides functions to download and read data sets from Prof. Kenneth French finance data library.
+frenchdata package provides functions to download and read data sets from Prof. Kenneth French finance data library (Areal 2021).

 We can use the main function of the package to download monthly Fama-French factors.
 The set 3 Factors includes the return time series of the market, size, and value factors alongside the risk-free rates.
-Note that we have to do some manual work to correctly parse all the columns and scale them appropriately as the raw Fama-French data comes in very unpractical data format.
-For precise descriptions of the variables, we suggest consulting Prof. Kenneth French finance data library directly.
-If you are on the site, check the raw data files to appreciate the time saved by
+Note that we have to do some manual work to correctly parse all the columns and scale them appropriately, as the raw Fama-French data comes in a very unpractical data format.
+For precise descriptions of the variables, we suggest consulting Prof. Kenneth French’s finance data library directly.
+If you are on the site, check the raw data files to appreciate the time you can save thanks to

 factors_ff_monthly_raw <- download_french_data("Fama/French 3 Factors") factors_ff_monthly <- factors_ff_monthly_raw$subsets$data[] |> transmute( month = floor_date(ymd(str_c(date, "01")), "month"), rf = as.numeric(RF) / 100, mkt_excess = as.numeric(`Mkt-RF`) / 100, smb = as.numeric(SMB) / 100, hml = as.numeric(HML) / 100 ) |> filter(month >= start_date & month <= end_date)